London court to decide whether WikiLeaks founder Assange is extradited to the US

 If the court accepts the word of the U.S., it would mark the end of Assange’s legal challenges in the U.K., though it’s unclear what would immediately follow.

-If he loses in court, he still may have another shot at freedom.
+If Assange loses in court, he still may have another shot at freedom.

 Officials provided no other details but Stella Assange said it was “a good sign” and Australian Prime Minister Anthony Albanese said the comment was encouraging.